Download your Gold Card Application | Houston Gold Card

 2. Proof of address

-You must provide a document with your address, your name or spouse’s name.
+You must provide a document with your address, your name, or your spouse’s name.

 You only need one of the following if the mail is dated within the last 60 days: